bbauska/W3Cx-3of5/README.md

 <p align="center">
 <img src="./images/image060.webp?raw=true"
   style="width:50%"
-   alt="Microdata of the example, as seen by Google." /> &nbsp;
+  title="Microdata of the example, as seen by Google" alt="Microdata of the example, as seen by Google." /> &nbsp;
 <br/>